oscarlpez/filebeat-6.6.0-armv7/README.md

 This proyect contains the filebeat binary cross compiled and substituted in the official filebeat 6.6.0 linux package.

-Filebeat can easily be cross-compiled with:
+Filebeat can be cross-compiled with:
 ```
 # ----- Instantiate an immutable Go container for cross-compilation ----- #
 mkdir build && cd $_